Westo48/clash-discord/README.md

     - displays relevant help-text regarding what commands can be run
   - role
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan
+  - rolemember `membermention`
+    - adds and removes necessary roles in discord based on claimed players clan and role in that clan for mentioned discord user
+    - restricted to leaders and co-leaders
+  - roleall
+    - adds and removes necessary roles in discord based on claimed players clan and role in that clan for all users in guild
+    - restricted to leaders and co-leaders

 - ## <a id="command-list-player"></a>Player